 Serious Medical Conditions

 Among the reasons for a foul smell in dogs are the more serious medical conditions that have been known to create a smelly pup.
-While these are the more rare reasons behind a potent smell, they are still something to consider.
+While these are the rare reasons behind a potent smell, they are still worth considering.
 Some of these conditions include:

-Kidney disease: Kidney disease in dogs can lead to foul breath, which is caused by ulcers that can form in the mouth as a result of this disease.
+Kidney disease: Kidney disease in dogs can lead to foul breath, which is caused by ulcers that can form in the mouth due to this disease.

 Masses: If you have a lumpy and bumpy dog, certain masses can result in foul smells if they progress without medical intervention.